 - Gaining in-depth insight into the major sources of risk that develop in the realm of elections, political parties, policies and social movements at the national and sub-national levels

-- Developing specific expertise in a particular market, international organization, and regions of the world.
+- Developing specific expertise in a particular market, international organization, or region of the world.

-To see full list of courses, download our program brochure.
+To see a full list of courses, download our program brochure.

 Johns Hopkins SAIS